plmaida/Data_Science_1_Assignments/README.md

 # Data_Science_1_Assignments
-Repository for Data Science 1 Assignments from the MBAN program
+Repository for some first attempts at machine learning